-It is not known if deferasirox is safe and effective when used with other medicines to treat an increased amount of iron in the blood.
+It is not known if deferasirox tablets are safe and effective when used with other medicines to treat an increased amount of iron in the blood.

-It is not known if deferasirox is safe and effective for treating children under 2 years of age who have an increased amount of iron in their blood for a long period of time (chronic) caused by repeated blood transfusions.
+It is not known if deferasirox tablets are safe and effective for treating children under 2 years of age who have an increased amount of iron in their blood for a long period of time (chronic) caused by repeated blood transfusions.

-It is not known if deferasirox is safe and effective for treating children under 10 years of age with thalassemia who have an increased amount of iron in their blood, but who are not receiving regular blood transfusions.
+It is not known if deferasirox tablets are safe and effective for treating children under 10 years of age with thalassemia who have an increased amount of iron in their blood, but who are not receiving regular blood transfusions.